core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

   That may be more trouble than it's worth without a strong use case (say, of complex but converging FETCH requests).

-  Hashes could also be used in truncated form for that.
+  Hashes could also be used in truncated form for that -- should we suggest SHA-256/128 as a default?
+(Its birthday paradox starts to kickin around 2^64 deterministic requests).

 # Test Vectors